 And the top of the line “Fissore” was the last addition to the DKW-Vemag line of cars.

-Many years later, when they started to build little 2 strokes engines, it was renamed the DKW as “Das Kleine Wunder”, which translates to: “The little wonder”.
+Many years later, when they started to build little 2-stroke engines, it was renamed the DKW “Das Kleine Wunder”, which translates to: “The Little Wonder”.

 The fan is mounted on top of the head, facing the rear, and provides not only cooling air to the radiator but also serves as the heater for the car.
 A damper on the back side of the radiator is controlled by a push rod to enable the driver to block off part of the radiator to make the engine heat up to operating temperature in cold weather.

 In a 1000cc version, this engine could produce 50hp.
 In Brazil, the DKW soon earned a reputation for being reliable, easy to maintain, and for offering a decent performance for a small car.
 The very same reasons the car was a success in Germany.